-Bright green True Katydids are more often heard than seen thanks to their extremely loud and raucous warning call.
+Bright green True Katydids are more often heard than seen thanks to their brilliantly executed camouflage.

 True Katydids, or Northern Katydids, are great leaf mimics.
-The veins on their oval-shaped green wings helps camouflage them on virtually any tree in the forest.
-When standing still, they are easily looked over as part of a branch or twig.
+The veins on their oval-shaped green wings look just like the veins on a tree leaf.
+This makes them virtually invisible on any tree in the forest.
+When standing still, they are easily overlooked as part of a branch or twig.
 Males have a brown patch in the shape of a triangle near the head.
 This so-called 'saddle' resembles the dried out parts of leaves or stems so the insect's camouflage is still in tact.
 Females have a curved ovipositor that looks like a thick scimitar (sword).
+Both have long antennae.

-Though they have wings, this species does not use them much.
-They are fond of gliding and walking.
+Though they have wings, the True Katydid does not use them much.
+It is fond of jumping and walking.
 Males have a loud screeching call that is usually heard at dusk in the summer.
 This call is used to attract females, who often respond with their own call, which sounds like scraping.
 Females lay fertilized eggs in tree bark or inside stems or twigs.
 Adults and larvae eat leaves.

 Scientific Name: Pterophylla camellifolia

 Other Name(s): Northern Katydid

 Size (Adult; Length): 45mm to 55mm (1.76in to 2.15in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.